rycus86/blog-content/posts/018_Moving_home.md

 ## Switching DNS

-Terraform supports the [Cloudflare provider](https://www.terraform.io/docs/providers/aws/), that lets you manage DNS records, page rules (TODO examples?) and other settings.
+Terraform supports the [Cloudflare provider](https://www.terraform.io/docs/providers/aws/), that lets you manage DNS records, page rules, load balancers settings, and others.
 It will need the email address and the access token for the API access, that you can give Terraform as environment variables.

 ```shell
 $ export CLOUDFLARE_EMAIL=abc@def.xx